embear/vim-localvimrc/README.md

 ### The `g:localvimrc_debug` setting

 Debug level for this script.
+The messages can be shown with
+|LocalVimRCDebugShow|.

   - Default: `0`

+### The `g:localvimrc_debug_lines` setting

+Limit for the number of debug messages stored.
+The messages can be shown with
+|LocalVimRCDebugShow|.

+  - Default: `100`

 ## Autocommands